mmularski/ckad-exams/ckad-tasks/exam-1/task-13-multicontainer-ambassador/task/task-description.md

 ```

 ## Notes
-- Use the ambassador pattern to proxy traffic to an external service.
+- The main container communicates with the ambassador container on localhost.
-- The main container should communicate through the ambassador container.
+- The ambassador container forwards traffic to external services.
-- The ambassador container should proxy traffic to example.com.
+- Use nginx in the ambassador container to proxy HTTP traffic.
 - The Pod must have the exact name and container configuration listed above.